-Figure 5 Average exposure time per CCD line as derived from 100 shots in the ballistic mode in 3 different configurations.
-See Table 3 for a definition of the sequences.
+Figure 5 Average exposure time per CCD line as derived from the datasets in Table 2 in the ballistic mode in 4 different configurations.
+See Table 2 for a definition of the sequences.

-3.3 The WAC shutter in BALLISTIC_STACKED operation mode
+3.3 The WAC shutter in BALLISTIC\STACKED operation mode

 Because of the fixed exposure time in the ballistic mode, the amount of light collected during one exposure was not sufficient to allow the usage of all but the brightest filter combinations.
 Therefore, the BALLISTIC mode was used only for images of the comet nucleus, in the broad band filters.
-To enable the detection of the faint structure in the dust and gas coma the BALLISTIC STACKED mode was implemented.
+To enable the detection of the faint structure in the dust and gas coma the BALLISTIC\STACKED mode was implemented.